PKUJK/PKUJK.github.io/_pages/about.md

 ---
 permalink: /
-title: "Ke Jiang is a PhD candidate in Peking University, College of Urban and Environmental Science, majoring in Environmental Geography."
+title: "Ke Jiang is a PhD candidate in Peking University, College of Urban and Environmental Sciences, majoring in Environmental Geography."
 excerpt: "About me"
 author_profile: true
 redirect_from: